 Over the last decade or so, data mining and knowledge discovery approaches to revealing and predicting a range of phenomena within datasets have blossomed (Han et al., 2006; Pang-Ning et al., 2006).
-Moreover, a variety of publicly available and scientifically vetted toolkits have been developed for applying these techniques (e.g., Weka, DBMiner, Rapidminer, Rattle, MCL++).
-These machine learning approaches have not been widely embraced in the solar/heliophysics community.
+Moreover, a variety of publicly available and scientifically vetted toolkits have been developed for applying these techniques relatively easily (e.g., Weka, DBMiner, Rapidminer, Rattle, MCL++).
+These machine learning approaches have not yet been widely embraced in the solar/heliophysics community.
 In part, this may have been due to their limited ability to make accurate predictions as well as the hurdle of understanding new concepts.
-However, a more likely explanation is that, for the most part, such techniques do not directly address the question of why a particular relationship exists, although see Fu (2003) for a different perspective.
-(It is not a coincidence that the second layer in a typical neural network is known as the "hidden" layer).
-For our purposes, however, this understanding of the physical processes is of secondary importance to prediction.
-Additionally, recent advances and refinements, as well as the incorporation of these routines into a wide variety of scientific analysis packages (e.g., RWeka in R and mlpy in Python) allows them to be applied relatively easily.
+However, a more likely explanation is that, for the most part, such techniques do not directly address the question of why particular relationships exist1.

 2.4.2.1 Artificial Neural Networks: Artificial Neural networks (ANNs) are models inspired by neurons in the brain.
 Conceptually, ANNs consists of three layers: an input layer, one or more "hidden" layers, and an output layer.
-Figure 3 illustrates the connectivity of nodes (i.e., "neurons") between these layers.
+Figure 3(a) illustrates the connectivity of nodes (i.e., "neurons") between these layers.
 Biological connections between neurons have been simulated in ANNs using links between the neurons (i.e., graph nodes) that have adaptive weights, and an activation function that can cause the neuron to fire with a value dependent on the type of function and the neuron's activation threshold.
 Intuitively, ANNs (particularly the multi-layer feed-forward techniques) can be thought of as a nonlinear generalization of a linear filter.
 In fact, this picture is illustrated within the field of Space Weather, where ANNs have found modest success in the prediction of geomagnetic indices based on solar wind parameters (Lundstedt, 1996).
-Of more relevance, Wintoft & Lundstedt (1999) attempted to predict the daily solar wind speed at 1 AU using a neutral network based
+Of more relevance, Wintoft & Lundstedt (1999) attempted to predict the daily solar wind speed at 1 AU using a neutral network based on flux tube expansion factor (computed from a potential field source surface (PFSS) model).
+They were able to obtain correlation coefficients as high as 0.57 for monthly averages, which dropped to 0.38 for daily averages.
+These disappointing results are likely more due to the inputs rather than the technique, as Riley & Luhmann (2012) and Riley et al. (2014) have shown that expansion factor alone is a relatively poor predictor of solar wind speed, the distance from the coronal hole boundary providing much higher correlations (~ 0.75).
+Liu et al. (2011) applied a particular type of ANN technique, known as support vector regression (SVR) to forecast solar wind velocity.
+They were able to predict speeds with an accuracy of over 90%; however, this was limited to a 3-hour prediction, and did not perform well during CME intervals.